 Students who wish to audit courses must register through the regular procedure.
-Auditors receive no credit but are encouraged to attend classes regularly and participate in class discussions.
-Auditors will be charged the same fee as students taking courses for credit.
+Audits will be charged the same fee as students taking courses for credit.
 AN AUDIT CANNOT BE CHANGED TO CREDIT OR CREDIT TO AUDIT AFTER THE DEADLINE FOR ADDING COURSES.